 September 2nd, 2018

-James and I were standing next to each other in the plaza.
+James and I were standing next to each other in the plaza in downtown Chicago.
 We were both holding signs explaining the reason for our group’s political demonstration (i.e. our opposition to the sale of American munitions to the Saudis, which the Saudis then use to murder Yemeni school kids).
 It was still mid-morning, and much of the plaza was in shadow because the sun was hiding behind the skyscrapers.
 I was tired, and my thoughts were confused.
 I was just watching the endless flow of traffic.
 James attempted to make conversation, and I was giving him monosyllabic responses.
 Finally, he asked me,

 “What gives you life?”